This post may contain affiliate links which won’t change your price but will share some commission.

 - Open, drain and reserve the pineapple juice from both cans of pineapple.

-- In a small saucepan, combine the reserved pineapple juice, sugar, egg yolk, salt, and cornstarch over medium heat.
+- In a small saucepan, combine the reserved pineapple juice, sugar, egg, salt, and cornstarch over medium heat.
 Whisk well and cook, stirring constantly, over medium heat just until slightly thickened.
 Then remove the pot from the heat and let it cool completely.

 - Combine the cooled sauce and the pasta, stirring well.
 Cover and refrigerate at least 2 hours or overnight.